mikael-lindstrom/letsencrypt-route53-cli/README.md

 Command-line interface to create and revoke certificates using letsencrypt.
 Currently under heavy development.

 ### Installation
 Currently this is not pushed to npm.
+Tested on node 5.x.
 ```
+npm install
 npm install -g .
 ```